-I went for a clean look to the drawing, not too many cross hatching for example or black areas.
-This is an artistic choice as I wanted my drawing to resemble the traditional style of the first Captain America where the overall ink work way cleaner than more modern, darker styles.
+I went for a clean look to the drawing, not too much cross-hatching for example or black areas.
+This is an artistic choice as I wanted my drawing to resemble the traditional style of the first Captain America where the overall ink work is way cleaner than more modern, darker styles.

 How to draw Captain America: colouring